 The swallow tailed gull is a medium to large sized gull (average 51-57cm in height).
 They boast a distinctive curved black beak with white base and grey point.
 Breeding adults have a black head, non-breeding a white head.
 Baby swallow tail gull chicks are cute, fluffy, and white/ grey in color.

 Swallow-tailed gulls prefer rocky slopes, lava holes or cliff ledges for nesting.
 They like to have plenty of personal space between nests, and often prepare their nests withdrawn to the back of ledges for shade and protection from the sun.
 The male is responsible for nest construction, building from stones, lava fragments, and sea urchin spines.
-Only once the nest is ready, is the male ready to attract a mate.
+Only once the nest is ready is the male ready to attract a female mate.

-Swallow tailed gulls are Asynchronous breeders - that is, they breed year-round with no defined season, so there are always mating pairs to be found, and couples will frequently stay together from year to year.
+Swallow tailed gulls are Asynchronous breeders - that is, they breed year-round with no defined season.
+So there are always mating pairs to be found, and couples will frequently stay together from year to year.
 Just one egg is laid per clutch, with parents taking turns to guard the nest during the day.
 The incubation period lasts typically 31-34 days, before a cute and fluffy chick hatches out.
 At night, the non-brooding parent flies out to sea to hunt food for the family.
-This process repeats for up to 3 months until the chick is ready to fly out to sea.
+This process repeats for up to 3 months until the chick is ready to fly for himself.

 The swallow tailed gull diet consists mostly of squid and small fish that swim to the surface at night to feed on plankton.
 Around dusk time Swallow-tailed Gulls head out to sea together as a small flock.
 Their unique nocturnal vision helps them to locate and catch their prey very effectively.